-The weather’s getting warmer and we couldn’t be happier.
-So, with the water temperatures rising, it’s time to start thinking about investing in something a little lighter and brighter for those long summer months that are just around the corner.
+Summer’s in full swing and we couldn’t be happier.
+So, with rising water temperatures rising, it’s time to invest in something a little lighter and brighter for those long summer months ahead.

 This season there are so many vibrant colours and patterns, and feminine prints and cuts, all without compromising the technical aspects you expect from a high-end summer wetsuit.
 Every year the surf brands up their wetsuit game, and this season is no exception; these suits will keep you warm and comfortable in the water and are flexible enough for surfing all day or going for a leisurely SUP after work.

 Looking for a lovely new summer wetsuit?
 Take a look at what these guys have on offer for the new surf season.

 With over 25 years’ experience fitting wetsuits, Down the Line in Hayle, Cornwall, stocks a large range of wetsuits and accessories including Billabong, C-Skins, Hurley, O’Neill, Patagonia, Rip Curl, Vissla, Xcel and Zion.

 Tel: (01736) 757025